sirejanke/ds1340-library/README.md

 # ds1340-library
-arduino library with integrated ds1340
+arduino library with integrated ds1340 works with esp32 and arduino.